aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionto/ico/_index.md

 ﻿---
-title: Convert images to ICO image format from other supported formats using .NET platform
+title: Convert images to ICO(Windows icon) image format from other supported formats using .NET platform
 weight: 3920
 url: /net/conversion/to/ico
 lang: en
 langdirlevel: 2
 locales: zh-hans,ja,it,ru,de,es,fr,nl,id,lt,pl,pt,vi,tr,ko,zh-hant,ar,hi,th,sv,cs,uk,he
-description: Using Aspose.Imaging for .NET library it is easy to convert to ICO from other supported image formats
+description: Using Aspose.Imaging for .NET library it is easy to convert to ICO(Windows icon) from other supported image formats
 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert Image Files to ICO image format using .NET platform" h2="Convert to ICO format from other formats using Aspose.Imaging for .NET library" downloadText="Download" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert Image Files to ICO(Windows icon) image format using .NET platform" h2="Convert to Windows icon format from other formats using Aspose.Imaging for .NET library" downloadText="Download" >}}

-{{% blocks/products/pf/feature-page-section  h2="All supported conversions to ICO format using Aspose.Imaging for .NET library" %}}
+{{% blocks/products/pf/feature-page-section  h2="All supported conversions to ICO(Windows icon) format using Aspose.Imaging for .NET library" %}}
 Using Aspose.Imaging library you can programmatically convert various image formats to ICO image.
+The ICO file format is an image file format for computer icons in Microsoft Windows.
+ICO files contain one or more small images at multiple sizes and color depths, such that they may be scaled appropriately.
+In Windows, all executables that display an icon to the user, on the desktop, in the Start Menu, or in Windows Explorer, must carry the icon in ICO format.
 <br/>
 Following conversions are supported :
 {{% /blocks/products/pf/feature-page-section %}}